glebannister/MovieRetrofit/README.md

 # MovieRetrofit
-Android app to view a list and information about the latest most popular films with using Retrofit library and ViewModel
+Android application that allowed chek list and information about the latest most popular films with using Retrofit library and ViewModel